Search for missing Atwood woman ends tragically

-ATWOOD — A young woman who ran from her home on a cold night last week was found deceased west of Atwood Tuesday afternoon.
+ATWOOD — A young woman who ran from her home on a cold night last month was found deceased west of Atwood on the afternoon of Dec.
+27.

 Atwood Police Chief Rob Bross confirmed that the person discovered in a field west of the village by volunteers was Karen Fennessy.